web-platform-tests/wpt/docs/_writing-tests/rendering.md

----
-layout: page
-title: Rendering Test Guidelines
+# Rendering Test Guidelines
-order: 10
----

 There are a number of techniques typically used when writing rendering tests;
-these are especially using for [visual][] tests which need to be manually judged and following common patterns makes it easier to correctly tell if a given test passed or not.
+these are especially using for [visual](visual) tests which need to be manually judged and following common patterns makes it easier to correctly tell if a given test passed or not.